 The effects of a Percocet addiction are far-reaching.
 A person who is addicted to Percocet might engage in risky behaviors because of poor judgment, get involved in crime such as stealing medication to maintain a constant supply of the drug, or their performance at work or school may decline.

 They could even start having issues with their interpersonal relationships because drug addiction is causing them to withdraw from their friends and family or even steal from them.
-When a person becomes addicted to drugs they become unreliable, rebellious, defiant, experience mood swings, paranoia, anger, steal and no longer spend time with the family because they are engaging in substance abuse.
+When a person becomes addicted to drugs they become unreliable, rebellious, defiant, experience mood swings, paranoia, anger, steal and no longer spend time with the family because they are engaging in substance use disorder.

 Percocet addiction can be a gateway to getting into harder, more deadly drugs.
 According to the National Institute on Drug Abuse, 86 percent of people who used heroin, used opioid pain relievers first.
 Also, of those who began using opioids in 2000, 75 percent reported that their first opioid-containing drug was a prescription medication.
 These statistics show that using the painkiller Percocet can result in using more dangerous drugs, like heroin.